 Secondary Raynaud’s phenomenon is generally more complex and serious than primary Raynaud’s.
 The most common causes of secondary Raynaud’s are underlying autoimmune disorders such as rheumatoid arthritis, scleroderma and systemic lupus erythematosus (SLE or lupus).

 Other common causes of secondary Raynaud’s phenomenon are:

-- mechanical vibration – such as using a power tool for long periods.
-This is known as ‘industrial white finger’.
-It is thought that the vibrations disrupt the nerves
+- mechanical vibration – such as using a power tool (for example chainsaws, sanders or hammer drills) for long periods.
+This is known as ‘industrial white finger’

-- atherosclerosis – in which a narrowing of the arteries is caused by a build-up of fatty plaques.
-Blood flow to the extremities may be hampered by this condition
+- atherosclerosis – a condition that involves narrowing of the arteries caused by a build-up of fatty plaques

 - smoking – constricts blood vessels

-- some medication – such as beta blockers, which contain ergotamine, certain chemotherapy agents and medication that causes blood vessels to narrow
+- some medications – such as beta blockers, which contain ergotamine, certain chemotherapy agents and medication that causes blood vessels to narrow

 - a complete medical history